CodeReclaimers/neat-python/docs/module_summaries.rst

     ``__config_items__`` with any defaults supplied, then uses `config_item_name` to set up a listing of the names of configuration items using `setattr`.

     :param str name: The name of the attribute.
-    :param dict default_dict: An optional dictionary of defaults for the configuration items.
+    :param default_dict: An optional dictionary of defaults for the configuration items.
+    :type default_dict: dict(str, str)

     .. versionchanged:: 0.91-config_work
       Default_dict capability added.